 Miscellaneous Editing Tools¶

-This tool (available from the Specials, Vertices, Edges and Faces menus) allows you to reorder the matching selected mesh elements, following various methods.
-Note that when called from the Specials menu, the affected element types are the same as the active select modes.
+This tool (available from the context menu, Vertices, Edges and Faces menus) allows you to reorder the matching selected mesh elements, following various methods.
+Note that when called from the context menu, the affected element types are the same as the active select modes.

 - View Z Axis